 Reuse Plastic Containers

-Save a few of the plastic containers for packing up hiking snacks.
-Talenti Gelato is the perfect size for pasta salads and crushable foods like chips and grapes.
+Save a few of the plastic containers for packing up day hike snacks.
+Talenti Gelato is perfectly sized for pasta salads and crushable foods like chips and grapes.

 How Much Water to Bring On a Hike

 At a minimum, have 8 oz of water, per person, for every hour of hiking.
 That’s the equivalent of a regular size bottle of water but opt for a reusable container whenever possible.